-We’re again starting to see that remote working is possible for large portions of the population.
+Over the last 12 months, we’ve seen that remote working has been possible for large portions of office workers.
 With companies looking to cut costs wherever they can, could this be the end of the high-rise office and industrial parks?

 Covid-19 has produced much uncertainty across the globe.
 There isn’t an industry or profession that hasn’t been affected by the pandemic in one way or another.